LukeGrahamLandry/franca/docs/comptime.md

 You can do all those things from jitted code just fine, but not from the more malleable state of jitted code running inside the compiler.

+> This file has examples to show that it's useful.
+> See [docs/codegen.md](./codegen.md) for info on how to do it in your own programs.

 ## Alternative Frontends

 The best example by far is `examples/import_c/ffi.fr`, which is a C11 compiler that outputs binary ir + type info